Rajeta-Sarkar/MyLook/README.md

 ## 🧠 Challenges we ran into

+- Implementing the CI/CD workflow
+- Implementing the secure payment system
+- Building the fashion designer app

 ## 🏅 Accomplishments that we're proud of

 - Completing the project in the given time frame.
+- Implementing Razorpay payment system.

 ## 📖 What we learned

+- We learned how to use the CI/CD workflow.
+- We learned how to use the secure payment system.
+- We learned how to work with Three.js.

 ## 🚀 What's next for APP NAME